Derek Grant (ice hockey, born 1990)

 Derek Grant (born April 20, 1990) is a Canadian professional ice hockey center for ZSC Lions of the National League (NL).

-After being drafted in the 4th round (119th overall) of the 2008 NHL Entry Draft by the Ottawa Senators, Grant played with the NCAA Division I collegiate ice hockey with the Michigan State Spartans men's ice hockey team from 2009 to 2011.
+After being drafted in the 4th round (119th overall) of the 2008 NHL entry draft by the Ottawa Senators, Grant played with the NCAA Division I collegiate ice hockey with the Michigan State Spartans men's ice hockey team from 2009 to 2011.
 During this time, he earned numerous CCHA honors including being an Honorable Mention for the CCHA All-Rookie Team.
 Following his sophomore season, Grant joined the Senators organization and was assigned to their American Hockey League affiliate, the Binghamton Senators, to finish out the 2010–11 season.
 During this time, he helped the Senators in their 2011 Calder Cup playoffs push and won a Calder Cup.

 Early life

-Grant was born on April 20, 1990, in Abbotsford, British Columbia, Canada to parents Debi and Dean Grant.
+Grant was born on April 20, 1990, in Abbotsford, British Columbia, to parents Debi and Dean Grant.

 Playing career

 Early career

 Growing up in Abbotsford, Grant began playing ice hockey with his hometown Abbotsford Hawks atom team.
 During his time with the team, he helped them win silver in a 2002 Coquitlam tournament and was also named MVP.
 Once aging out of atoms, Grant went undrafted during the Western Hockey Leagues Bantam Draft due his short stature and subsequently joined the South East Flames of the B.C.
 Major Midget League.
 In his first season with the Flames, Grant broke his arm in November 2007 and missed significant time.
 However, he endured a growth spurt while recovering and returned standing at six-foot-three and weighing 180 pounds.

 Following his growth spurt, Grant was recruited by the Junior B Abbotsford Pilots to try out for the team for the 2006–07 season.
 Upon making the roster, Grant led the team with 31 goals through 47 games.
 As such, he was scouted by the Swift Current Broncos and the Moose Jaw Warriors of the WHL but chose to commit to Michigan State University (MSU).
 During his breakout rookie season, Grant scored a hat-trick, including the game-winning goal, with 40 seconds left and was named the player of the game.
 Following the 2006–07 season with the Pilots, Grant played junior hockey with the Langley Chiefs of the British Columbia Hockey League (BCHL).
-After tallying 21 goals and 30 assists by January, he was named to the Coastal Conference in the BCHL All-Star Game and ranked 103rd amongst all North American skaters eligible for the 2008 NHL Entry Draft.
+After tallying 21 goals and 30 assists by January, he was named to the Coastal Conference in the BCHL All-Star Game and ranked 103rd amongst all North American skaters eligible for the 2008 NHL entry draft.

-Once the 2007–08 season was concluded, Grant had recorded 24 goals and 63 points in his rookie season and was drafted 119th overall in the 2008 NHL Entry Draft by the Ottawa Senators.
+Once the 2007–08 season was concluded, Grant had recorded 24 goals and 63 points in his rookie season and was drafted 119th overall in the 2008 NHL entry draft by the Ottawa Senators.
 Following the draft, Grant returned to Langley for one more season before beginning his freshman season at MSU.